StuntsPT/Structure_threader/README.md

 A simple program to paralelize the runs of the [Structure](http://pritchardlab.stanford.edu/structure.html) software.

 ##Requirements
 Python3.
 Only uses modules from the standard library.
+Requires matplotlib to draw the plots.

-It also work with python2, however, Ctrl+c will not kill the process graciously.
+It also work with python2, however, this is not as tested as the python3 version.

-Running in python3 also yelds ~11% speed gains relatively to python2(altough this testing was limited).
+Running in python3 also yelds ~11% speed gains relatively to python2 (altough this testing was limited).

 ##Installation
-Just place the script "structure_threader.py" on any location on your $PATH.
+Just clone the repository, and place the contents, respecting the directory structure your $PATH.

 ##Running